Guiding Your Child Beyond Training Wheels for the First Ride

 7. Avoid Hazards: Watch out for hazards such as rocks, potholes, or uneven surfaces that could cause the cycle to tip over.

-8. Practice Balance: Encourage your child to practice balancing without relying too heavily on the training wheels.
-Gradually decrease their reliance on them as they gain confidence.
+8. Practice Balance: Encourage your child to practice balancing on their bike without using the training wheels too much.
+As they get more confident, help them rely less on the training wheels.

 9. Stay Visible: Equip the small cycle with reflectors and brightly colored clothing to increase visibility, especially when riding in low-light conditions.